pins/Demos/README.md

 ### Communicate with the new subnet
 Now from any hosts in the network we should be able to ping the subnet just of the route pushed via Quagga.
-We can see flow entries poiting towards that networks on the devices via the `flows` command in the ONOS CLI or via the ONOS GUI.
+We can see flow entries pointing towards that networks on the devices via the `flows` command in the ONOS CLI or via the ONOS GUI.

 ### Logs